WildRams/getcontrol/docs/documentation/mainform.rst

     Profile viewer tab

+The layout of the **Profile view**, for example, the axis font size, etc., can be adjusted in the :ref:`Pref->Profile chart <Profile chart>` setup tab.

 .. tip::
     To get the contribution for each phase, set the ``Ipr`` parameter to **3**.
-Then launch the FP refinement, and when you reload the file, the application will automatically search for the phase's contributions and will load them.
+Then, launch the FP refinement, and when you reload the file, the application will automatically search for the phase's contributions and load them.

 If you hang over the Bragg positions, a hint pops up to show the extensive information gathered from the OUT and PRF files about the pointed position.